 Volusion Review: Pricing

-The cheapest plan allows you to add 100 products to your store while the most expensive allows an unlimited number of products.
-While the cheapest plan only comes with 24/7 online support all other plans also offer phone support.
-Unlike AmeriCommerce you can't manage multiple stores within the same dashboard, however, if you run multiple stores hosted on Volusion then you can apply for a 10% discount on each additional store.
+There are a few other things to consider when opting for a Volusion plan.
+To start, if you run multiple stores hosted on Volusion then you can apply for a 10% discount on each additional store.
 Furthermore, if you pay up front for a full year you will also receive a 10% discount.

 In the past, customers were complaining that they were charging $25/month to remove the “Powered by Volusion” link at the bottom, however thankfully this is a practice they have since abandoned.

 Overall, the pricing seems reasonable for a startup, seeing as how you can test out the Mini plan and upgrade from there.
-The product limits are concerning though, because places like Shopify let you have unlimited products for all plans.
+Volusion ised to have more strict product count limits, but it seems as if Volusion Version 2 is getting rid of those.

 Volusion Review: Templates and design